jamalex/notion-py/README.md

 # notion-py

-Unofficial Python API client for Notion.so
+Unofficial Python 3 client for Notion.so API v3

-Warning: This is still experimental, and has not yet been packaged.
-To use it, clone the repo and add the repo directory to your `PYTHONPATH`.
-Ideally in a virtualenv, you'll also need to `pip install -r requirements.txt`.
+Warning: This is still somewhat experimental, and doesn't have 100% API coverage.
+Issues and pull requests welcome!

 # Usage

 ## Quickstart

+`pip install notion`

 ```Python
 from notion.client import NotionClient